whitneyburton/portfolios/students/george_hudson/21051121-george_hudson-m3.markdown

 it.
 This project really let me feel how slow I am compared to many of my classmates.
 I did not have my features complete until 5am the day it was due.
 This was not due to slacking off earlier.
 I set midnight bedtimes for myself on the other nights.
-I stayed up all night the last night because I wanted better scores than my last.
+I stayed up all night the last night because I wanted better scores than Api Curious.
 There were many times where I felt like giving up.
 I still don't understand all of what I implemented.

 ###Attendance
 No absences.
 On time.
 EVERY time.

 ###Just For Fun